 PS: The scan tool readings should be used as a diagnostic tool, not as the sole determining factor for O2 sensor replacement.
 Additional tests may be necessary to confirm a faulty O2 sensor.

-Testing an O2 sensor with an ohmmeter is a similar process to using a multimeter.
+Testing O2 sensor with ohm meter is a similar process to using a multimeter.
 Here’s how to do it:

 - Disconnect the sensor: Use an O2 sensor socket to remove the sensor from the exhaust system.

 - Set the ohmmeter: Set the ohmmeter to measure resistance and connect the leads to the sensor’s terminals.